 Time will be spent helping teachers, new to AP® Studio art, understand how to write their syllabus.
 Emphasis will be placed making sure teachers understand the importance of equity and access for all students.
 As leaders of 21st Century learning, participants will discuss how to guide students into the higher level thinking skills required to successfully complete a Studio Art portfolio.

 Register for the 2017 Studio Art workshop online.

 Alison Youkilis is an adjunct professor at Xavier University, in Cincinnati, Ohio.
-She is also a consultant to the College Board where she travels the world helping art teachers establish their Advanced Placement Studio Art programs and Pre-Advanced Placement programs.
-Currently, Alison serves as a Reader for the AP Studio Art exams.
-In the past she was also an evaluator for the International Baccalaureate visual art students.
-Her consulting work has taken her throughout the United States and internationally to China, Singapore, Malaysia and Indonesia.
+She is also a consultant to the College Board* where she conducts workshops helping art teachers establish their Advanced Placement* Studio Art programs and Pre-AP® Studio Art programs.
+Currently, Alison serves as a Table Leader for the AP® Studio Art exams where she has held that position or been a reader for the past 13 years.
+For three years, she worked with the International Baccalaureate as an evaluator for visual art students.
+Her consulting work has taken her throughout the United States and internationally to China, Singapore, Thailand, Malaysia, Indonesia, and Dubai.

 The first 30 years of her teaching career were spent teaching at Wyoming High School in Wyoming, Ohio.
 During her tenure as chairman of the art department K-12, Wyoming’s art department received two national awards.
 The first was a $10,000 grant from The Rockefeller Brothers Fund for Excellence in Art Education.
 The second was the prestigious Presidential Committee on the Arts Recognition Award.
 The Wyoming High School arts program was highlighted in the book Gaining the Arts Advantage –Lessons from School Districts that Value Arts Education which was published by the President’s Committee on the Arts and the Humanities and Arts Education Partnership.